 NZ Beach Spinach

-Beach Spinach does contain oxalates (just like spinach, kale, broccoli, chocolate, almonds etc), so remember not to eat too much and it's better to cook it than eat raw.
-Research oxalates if you're not sure.
+Beach Spinach does contain oxalates (just like spinach, kale, broccoli etc), so remember not to eat too much and it's better for your body to consume it cooked than raw.
+Look up oxalates if you’re concerned about this.